Trip Planner

 Trek from Thuli kharka to Lukla

-The next day, you will descend from Thuli Kharka to Lukla via the massive Zatrwa-La Pass.
+On the sixteenth day, you will descend from Thuli Kharka to Lukla via the massive Zatrwa-La Pass.
 You will still be in the company of incredible mountains, mainly Cho Oyu, Numbur Himal, Kusum Khangru, and other mighty peaks.
+You will descend to Chutang and then enter the magnificent Lukla, where you will stay overnight and rest before flying to Kathmandu tomorrow.

 Maximum Altitude